bitovi/academy/src/angular/2-building-first-app/building-first-app.md

 @page learn-angular/building-our-first-app Generate an App
 @parent learn-angular 2

-@description Learn how to generate an Angular 17 application with it's command line interface (CLI).
+@description Learn how to generate an Angular 17 application with its command line interface (CLI).

 @body